jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 ## I'm thankful

 I want to thank the people at Intel.
-To all the support staff, technicians, programmers, engineers, chemists, physicists: your work designing and manufacturing personal computer and server microchips is amazing and way too under appreciated lately.
+To the over one hundred thousand support staff, technicians, programmers, engineers, chemists, physicists: your work designing and manufacturing personal computer and server microchips is amazing and way too under appreciated lately.

 Just in the past few weeks your media coverage has been "COLLAPSE: Intel is Falling Apart", "The End Times of Intel", "Intel Will Never Recover", "Is Intel Actually Screwed".

-The dramatic proclamations against you come from people who want faster computer games or work computers, but aren't in the kitchen dealing with countless suppliers, waiting on building permits, interpreting environmental rules, following union laws,...
+The dramatic proclamations against you come from people who want faster computers every year, but aren't in the kitchen dealing with countless suppliers, waiting on building permits, interpreting environmental rules, following union laws,...

 All while working on an modern Manhattan Project.